 Corners…your home has them, many of them, from the family room to the kitchen.
 It’s easy to accept corners for what they are, the in-between spaces where walls and wood floors end, leaving you with a space you might not really know how to handle.

 It’s time to stop ignoring your corners and give them a little more love.
-So today, we’ll show you some creative ways to decorate these overlooked spaces.

 If you incorporate home décor and space planning into your corners you can accomplish many things.